Truly I tell you, whatever you did for one of the least of these brothers and sisters of Mine, you did for Me. — Matthew 25:40

 * * *

-Why is it so important that love is our motivation for service?
+Why is it so important that love be our motivation for service?
 Why is it necessary that love result in service?
-We would love to hear from you!
-Please leave a comment on our blog! ~Devotionals Daily
+Come share your thoughts and comments on our blog?
+We would love to hear from you! ~ Devotionals Daily